MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 The Exchange Online cmdlets in the EXO V2 module are meant to replace their older, less efficient equivalents, but the equivalent cmdlets are still available (after you connect).

-The Exchange Online PowerShell cmdlets that are only available in the EXO V2 module are listed in the following table:
+The improved Exchange Online PowerShell cmdlets that are only available in the EXO V2 module are listed in the following table:

 ****